MessiahGeekin/DataBlitz/README.md

 <p>Contributions are welcome!
 If you have suggestions, bug reports, or improvements, please feel free to create a pull request.</p>

+<h2>Using WinPwnage</h2>

+<p>Please note that this project includes the use of WinPwnage, a tool designed for UAC bypass techniques.
+Ensure that you are using WinPwnage and any related techniques responsibly, ethically, and in compliance with applicable laws and regulations.</p>

 <h2>License</h2>

 <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.</p>